bacionejs/byte-armada/README.md

 Actually, it is a real-time tactics (RTT) game, not RTS, but few are familiar with that term.
 Unlike RTS, RTT doesn't include base building.

+You're limited to **five units at a time**.
+Whereas the enemy has no limit and spawns faster each level.
+You can **skip levels** if you aren't challenged enough.

-To reduce UI clutter, ship size indicates HP and TTS tells status.
+To reduce UI clutter, instead of ugly health bars over each unit, ship size indicates HP and TTS tells status.
 To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.
+To reduce interactions, I combined position/speed in the first click - unorthodox and non-intuitive, but it does help in a fast-paced game.

 Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
 With this, complex strategies can emerge from a simple interface.

-While the combined position/speed is unorthodox and non-intuitive, it does help in a fast-paced game by reducing the number of user interactions.

-You're limited to **five units at a time**.
-Whereas the enemy has no limit and spawns faster each level.
-You can **skip levels** if you aren't challenged enough.

 ---